ayushpandey/Google-Calendar/README.md

 3. If everything goes well, you will see a message telling you that it connected to the database.
-4. Go ahead and open your Web-Browser and goto "localhost:3000".(Ofcourse without he quotes).
+4. Go ahead and open your Web-Browser and goto "localhost:3000".(Ofcourse without the quotes).
 5. That is all......